mars/create-react-app-buildpack/README.md

 ### Routing clean URLs

-By default, [React Router](https://github.com/ReactTraining/react-router) (not included) uses hash-based URLs like `https://example.com/index.html#/users/me/edit`.
+[React Router](https://github.com/ReactTraining/react-router) (not included) may easily use hash-based URLs like `https://example.com/index.html#/users/me/edit`.
 This is nice & easy when getting started with local development, but for a public app you probably want real URLs like `https://example.com/users/me/edit`.

-Create a `static.json` file to configure the web server for clean [`browserHistory` URLs with React Router](https://github.com/ReactTraining/react-router/blob/v3/docs/guides/Histories.md#browserhistory):
+Create a `static.json` file to configure the web server for clean [`browserHistory` with React Router v3](https://github.com/ReactTraining/react-router/blob/v3/docs/guides/Histories.md#browserhistory) & [`BrowserRouter` with v4](https://reacttraining.com/react-router/web/api/BrowserRouter):

 ```json
 {